yurisha-bajracharya/Wizardry/README.md

   The player controls Harry, who must collect snitches which appears one by one throughout the level.
 However, falling bludgers threaten the player.
 If a bludger touches Harry, he freezes temporarily and loses some progress.
 The level ends when Harry collects a certain number of snitches in the given time.

 - **Level 2**:
-  The snitches collected in Level 1 are used as a resource to remove ghosts that sets player to initial pposition when collided.
+  The snitches collected in Level 1 are used as a resource to remove ghosts that sets player to initial position when collided.
 The player must navigate a maze while collecting coins to increase their score.
 The goal is to reach Hermione, who marks the end of the maze and completion of the level.

 - **Level 3**:
   At the end of the maze, a riddle is presented to the player.
 Solving the riddle will lead to a victory screen and the completion of the game.